 Philip Czaplowski : Represented Artist

-Philip Czaplowski was born in 1958 and is currently completing a PhD in music composition at Monash University under the supervision of Thomas Reiner.
-During 2005 he also attended the Academy of Music in Krakow, Poland, where he worked with Zbigniew Bujarski, Krystyna Moszumañska-Nazar, Wojciech Widłak, and Anna Zawadska-Gołosz.
-Concurrently, Philip is completing a Master of Accounting degree at Swinburne University.
+Philip Czapłowski was born in London in 1958, but has lived in Melbourne, Australia since 1969.
+He studied music at Melbourne and La Trobe Universities, before completing a PhD in music composition at Monash University in 2007.
+In 2005 Czapłowski also attended the Academy of Music in Kraków, Poland, where he studied with Zbigniew Bujarski, Krystyna Moszumañska‐Nazar, Wojciech Widłak, and Anna Zawadska‐Gołosz.

-In addition to numerous Australian performances, Czaplowski's music has been performed in the USA, England, Poland, Austria, Holland, Germany, Argentina, Brazil, Ireland, Romania, Italy and New Zealand, and his works have been broadcast by ABC Classic FM, ABC Radio National, 3MBS FM, and Radio Adelaide.
+In addition to Australian performances, Czapłowski's music has been performed in Poland, the USA, England, Finland, Austria, The Netherlands, Germany, Argentina, Brazil, Ireland, Romania, Italy, Peru and New Zealand, and his works have been broadcast by RAI Italy, ABC Classic FM, ABC Radio National, 3MBS FM, and Radio Adelaide.